-Leading outdoor clothing brands compete every year to deliver to an increasingly educated and demanding customer base.
+Every year, leading outdoor clothing brands compete to deliver to an increasingly educated and demanding customer base.

-In this article, I’ll introduce you to the best outdoor clothing brands in 2021.
+In this article, I’ll introduce you to the best outdoor clothing brands of 2023.

-We’ll look at the country of origin, the brand’s offering, and price range, and have an outdoor clothing brand expert giving us some editorial input.
+We’ll look at the country of origin, the brand’s offering, the price range, and why they made it in our top outdoor clothing brands list.

 Best for Hiking & Climbing

-Founded in 1862, Mammut is a swiss outdoor clothing brand is famous for both, high-performance techwear and climbing ropes.
+Founded in 1862, Mammut is a Swiss outdoor clothing brand famous for both high-performance techwear and climbing ropes.

 The brand’s unique technology, called Phase Weave, can combine multiple pieces of fabric into one material.